equalframework/equal-doc/docs/contributing/contribution-guide.md

 The following guidelines apply to all repositories under the eQual organization:

 * our Governance's licensing requirements must be respected;
-* unless otherwise specified, all code must be licensed under the GNU GPL 3.0;
+* unless otherwise specified, all code must be licensed under the [GNU LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html#license-text);
 * each repository must have a `LICENSE` file in its root folder and, when applicable, a `3rdpartylicenses.txt` file;
 * if third-party code is used, their licenses must be vetted to ensure compatibility with our licensing requirements.